juusopiikkila/advent-of-code-2023/README.md

 # Fetching puzzle input data

-Use the following command to fetch the current day input data:
+Use the following command to fetch the input data:

 ```bash
 yarn fetch [--day <day>]